futureoceanslab/Fisheries-Resilience-Index/data/README.md

 Ecological factors per stock are converted to factors per country based on whether the stock is being fished by the EU member country, based on the data from ICES Historical Nominal Catches 1950-2010 (http://www.ices.dk/marine-data/dataset- collections/Pages/Fish-catch-and-stock-assessment.aspx) See table 8 in "SI 2.
 Indicators and Factors".

 The values of ecological factors in countries are calculated as the mean of the values of ecological factors in stocks that these countries fish.
-Therefore, the values in these files are computed from ecological_factors_cod.csv and ecological_factors_hake.csv.
+Computed in process_indicators.R

 Columns: